ouyi/dropwizard-demo/README.md

 - Delete conflicting entries before inserting (no need if not h2)
 - Add Java doc
 - Clean up PersonDAO
-- Add error handling (retries) to the resources
+- Add error handling (retries) to the resources or to the worker